-Having an internal search facility by which visitors can search within your site for products that match their keywords is often viewed favourably by consumers.
+Having an internal search facility by which visitors can search within your site for products that match their keywords is often viewed favorably by consumers.

-Using a tool such as Google Analytics you could then analyse the most popular search terms used within your site.
-This can help you determine how to best name your products and product categories and even influence the type of products that you may wish to stock in the future.
+Using a tool such as Google Analytics you could then analyze the most popular search terms searched within your site.
+This can help you determine how to best name your products and product categories and even choose the type of products that you may wish to stock in the future.

 Non-SEO related features

 SEO features are not the only factors to consider when choosing an ecommerce platform for your business.
 You should also consider:

 - Cost (monthly ongoing platform costs, premium add-ons and transaction charges)